Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Introduction

-In the present paper we introduce imbalanced marginal data augmentation (iMDA) as a boosting strategy to make not only our new sampler, but also the original probit sampler of \citet{alb-chi:bay_ana} robust to possibly imbalanced data.
-This strategy is inspired by earlier work on marginal data augmentation for binary and categorical data \citep{van-men:art,ima-van:bay,mcc-etal:bay}.
-Starting from a latent variable representation of the binary model, we move to an unidentified version of the latent variable representation with the help of two unidentified parameters.
-One parameter is a global scale parameter for the latent variable which usually takes the value one for the identified model.
-Introducing such an unidentified parameter has been shown to improve mixing considerably, among others by \citet{ima-van:bay}.
-However, this strategy does not resolve the situation of highly imbalanced data.
-To this aim, we introduce in addition an unknown threshold parameter which takes the value zero for the identified model.
-As will be shown, this parameter restores balance in the unidentified model and in this way improves mixing considerably for unbalanced data, both for the sampler of \citet{alb-chi:bay_ana} as well as for our new P\'{o}lya-Gamma samplers.
+To resolve this issue, we introduce imbalanced marginal data augmentation (iMDA) as a \textit{boosting} strategy to make our new sampler as well as the original probit sampler of \citet{alb-chi:bay_ana} robust to possibly imbalanced data.
+This strategy is inspired by earlier work on marginal data augmentation (MDA) for binary and categorical data \citep{liu-wu:par,mcc-etal:bay, van-men:art,ima-van:bay}.
+Starting from a latent variable representation of the binary model, we expand the latent variable representation with the help of two unidentified `working parameters'.
+One parameter is a global scale parameter for the latent variable, which has been shown to improve mixing considerably by \citet{liu-wu:par}, among others.
+However, this strategy alone does not resolve slow mixing when dealing with highly imbalanced data.
+To address this, we introduce an additional, unknown location parameter, which improves mixing considerably in the case of imbalanced data.
 As iMDA only works in the context of a latent variable representation, this strategy cannot be applied to the original P\'{o}lya-Gamma sampler of \citet{pol-etal:bay_inf} due to the lack of such a representation.

-The new P\'{o}lya-Gamma representation of the logit model is very generic and is easily combined with iMDA, not only for binary regression models, but also for more flexible models such as binary state space models, as the resulting full conditional of the state process is Gaussian which allows multi-move sampling of the entire state process \citep{fru:dat,car-koh:ong}.
-We name any sampling strategy that combines a P\'{o}lya-Gamma mixture representation with iMDA an ultimate P\'{o}lya-Gamma sampler due to its efficiency.
+In comparison, our new P\'{o}lya-Gamma representation of the logit model is very generic and is easily combined with iMDA, not only for binary regression models, but also for more flexible models such as binary state space models.
+We refer to a sampling strategy combining a P\'{o}lya-Gamma mixture representation with iMDA as an \textit{ultimate} P\'{o}lya-Gamma (UPG) sampler due to its efficiency.